 “The secret of getting ahead is getting started.” – Mark Twain

-With Cybersecurity Awareness Month and the Information Warfare Summit 2025 now behind us, there’s no better time to launch something new.
+Happy Cybersecurity Awareness Month!
+October is here, and with the Information Warfare Summit 2025 now behind us, there’s no better time to launch something new.

 What to Expect